 For example, if a part has scratches on its surface, there is a risk that is might fracture prematurely.
 This calls upon machinist to ensure that they consider the surface features relative to the functionality of the part.

-A More Efficient Approach to Ra Measurement
+A More Efficient Approach

 Sometimes, machinists and quality control officers recommend very tight Ra parameters in order to try and guard against scratches and peaks.
 This leads to a lot of wastage and is not a very efficient way of dealing with such issues.